-That’s in your own neighborhood, on your commute, and in your favorite bar.
-If you live in urban environments, the chances that a trend will read more “normal” is much higher.
+That’s in your own neighbourhood, on your commute, and in your favourite bar.
+If you live in urban environments, the chance that a trend will read more “normal” is much higher.
 The more new people you see during your day has a positive correlation to how quickly trends are adopted in your community.
 “For the average woman, seeing other people adopt a trend gives her the confidence to adopt it herself,” says Godfrey.
 “If you’re taking the subway to work, you’ve seen 500 trends before you even get to the office, whereas women living outside of major cities have to drive to work and maybe only see a few people.”

-And whereas movies and magazines were paramount to the spread of trends a couple decades ago, in today’s digital age, our screens make it easier for us to see trends implemented by a variety of people and perspectives.
+And whereas movies and magazines were paramount to the spread of trends a couple of decades ago, in today’s digital age, our screens make it easier for us to see trends implemented by a variety of people and perspectives.
 “Geography and physical proximity [to trends] are beginning to take a backseat to technology when it comes to which important factors facilitate the accessibility of trends,” says Bingle.
 You’re familiar with those factors: Are celebrities choosing the trend for their red carpet appearances or paparazzi shots?
 Are digital publications including the trend in their roundups?
 Is the trend showing up in your popular feed on Instagram?
 In the banner ads you see online?
 In commercials you watch, the stock photos you glance at, or on the women you follow on social media?
 The more often you see it online, the more likely you’ll believe it’s a thing that’s happening in the real world.

 The most crucial aspect is, by the time the trend has appeared in your consciousness, whether or not you’re actually able to get the look yourself.
 This is where stores come in.
 For trends to promulgate in real places, they need to be available in real stores at affordable prices.
-One aspect of trends is that many of them can be found in thrift stores and discount shops — one of the reasons that the earliest adopters of fashion trends are typically poor students with lots of time, freedom, and ability to play.
+One aspect of trends is that many of them can be found in thrift stores and discount shops — one of the reasons that the earliest adopters of fashion trends are typically poor students with lots of time, freedom and ability to play.
 And because of innovations in production, fast-fashion brands (especially overseas) are able to riff on trends they see on social media many seasons before established designers who operate with a six-month delay are able to get to it.
 That means thrift stores and especially fast-fashion retailers can be the first places where you can shop a trend.

-In the summer of 2014, a full year after Rosie Assoulin’s first showed that firestarter shirt, and with the memory of Taylor Tomasi-Hill and Miroslava Duma wearing off-the-shoulder blouses during New York Fashion Week the previous September, I found an off-the-shoulder poplin blouse at a local Salvation Army.
+In the summer of 2014, a full year after Rosie Assoulin first showed that firestarter shirt, and with the memory of Taylor Tomasi-Hill and Miroslava Duma wearing off-the-shoulder blouses during New York Fashion Week the previous September, I found an off-the-shoulder poplin blouse at a local Salvation Army.
 At the same time, a few friends of mine were purposefully seeking out the style on nouveau-vintage sites for specific spring ’11 Carven collection, and spring ’13 Kenzo.
-Western fast-fashion brands like H&M were selling soft-jersey off-the-shoulder tops, while East-Asian sites like Stylenanda had already made their own versions of off-the-shoulder blouses with finance-guy shirting.
+Western fast-fashion brands like H&M were selling soft-jersey off-the-shoulder tops, while east Asian sites like Stylenanda had already made their own versions of off-the-shoulder blouses with finance-guy shirting.

 The spark was officially a bonfire.